mtbayley/kinetic-company-site-switcher/README.md

-A browser extension that will change the Kinetic company and plant and reload the page
+A browser extension that will change the Epicor Kinetic company and site and reload the page